stevearc/oil.nvim/README.md

     update_on_cursor_moved = true,
     -- How to open the preview window "load"|"scratch"|"fast_scratch" preview_method = "fast_scratch",
+    -- A function that returns true to disable preview on a file e.g. to avoid lag disable_preview = function(filename)
+      return false
+    end,
     -- Window-local options to use for preview window buffers win_options = {},
   },